 For example, if a stranger saw you in the street, he will walk over.
 But, if you were with your emotional support animal, he will say, “what a cute dog.”

 No matter the reason, stress can negatively affect relationships.
 Having an emotional support animal at home can help you reduce stress levels, thus improving relationships.

 Who you are, what you’re wearing… your pet doesn’t care all these things.
 All they want is to play with you and being around you.
 And, this carefree, entertaining attitude make most of the pet owners forget tensions, encouraging them to live in the moment.

 A 1997 study conducted at the University of School of Nursing concluded that animals can teach valuable things such as patience and help restore mental energy.
 Also, taking care of a pet make you more responsible along with stimulating the feelings of companionship, trust, etc.

 So, the bottom line is—having a dog/cat at home can make you feel good, reducing the stress levels.
-To avoid any pet restrictions in housing or flying, register your pet as an emotional support animal today!
+To avoid any pet restrictions in housing or flying, register your pet and receive an emotional support animal letter today!